marvinbernhardt/dos-calc/README.md

 ## Limitations

 - PBC recombination does not work for non-orthorhombic boxes.
-  However you can make all molecules whole in the trajectory (`gmx trjconv -pbc mol`) before using `dos-calc` and then use the --no-pbc option.
+  However one can make all molecules whole in the trajectory (`gmx trjconv -pbc mol`) before using `dos-calc` and then use the --no-pbc option.
   Whole molecules are alowed to jump between frames so a full unwrapping of the trajectory is not necessary.
 - The program uses single precision.
 - Linear molecules are assumed to be diatomic.